drfurqan/FL-Essentials/README.md

 ## FL-Essentials
-FL-Essentials is a FLTK and OpenCV based software system which provides extreme easiness in image processing with FLTK GUI.
-It consists of C++ class library and gives parallel processing support.
+FL-Essentials is a FLTK and OpenCV based software system which provides extreme easiness in building GUI applications.
+It consists of C++ class library and gives thread-safe image processing support.
 It makes FLTK functionality easier, faster, and lighter.
 It works fine as a static or shared library.

 ## Repository structure

 FLE Library is implemented in C++ (but provides both a C and a C++ish interface).
 The directory structure is: <br/>

--  /applications (application developed in FLE) <br/>
+-  /applications (desktop applications developed in FLE) <br/>
 -  /code	 (Source code) <br/>
 -  /include (Public header C and C++ header files) <br/>
 -  /lib (Static libraries for VS2013, VS2015) <br/>